Skip to content

 Write Digital

-This block allows you to select a pin and set its output to either a one or zero.
+This block allows you to select a pin and set its output to either 1 or 0.
 It has two parameters.
 The first is a drop-down list of valid PINs.
 The second parameter is the output value.
-It also is a drop-down list and contains the values zero and one.
+It is also a drop-down list and contains the values zero and one.

 NOTE: Pin 25 controls the board LED.